 Another way to pull a room’s color scheme together is with colorful area rugs.
 Bright patterns in rich, bold hues will perk up any room and area rugs can also hide and flaws or imperfections on hardwood or tiled floors.
 Area rugs also add depth and interest to any room.

 Many apartments and rental homes have interior walls painted white.
 Blank walls can leave rooms feeling cold and clinical.
 One of the best ways to personalize your rented space is with artwork.
-For a gallery effect, blow up your favorite travel photos and hang them on the walls in a mosaic style.
+For a gallery effect, like the walls on Galleria on the Park Condos you need to blow up your favorite travel photos and hang them on the walls in a mosaic style.
 Or, pick your favorite pop culture posters or affordable prints in colors and styles that match your furniture and other accessories.

 It never hurts to ask your landlord if you can repaint the space.
 They may want final approval on the color so don’t pick anything that’s too over the top like neon pinks or greens.
 If the walls are already painted a neutral tan or antique white, painting a wall with an accent color can really add some personal style without overpowering the room.